oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 ## Learn More About Building Secure Applications

-In this tutorial, you learned how to create an API Gateway with Spring Cloud Gateway, and how to configure three common OAuth2 patterns (1. code flow, 2. token relay, and 3. client credentials grant) using Okta Spring Boot Starter and Spring Security.
+In this tutorial, you learned how to create an API Gateway with Spring Cloud Gateway, and how to configure three common OAuth 2.0 patterns (1. code flow, 2. token relay, and 3. client credentials grant) using Okta Spring Boot Starter and Spring Security.
 You can find [all the code on GitHub](https://github.com/oktadeveloper/okta-spring-cloud-gateway-example).

 To continue learning about Spring Cloud Gateway features and OAuth 2.0 authorization patterns, check also the following links: